kherge-archive/Wisdom/README.md

 ## What is it?

-Wisdom is a configuration manager based on Symfony's Config component.
-A service provider is included for integration into a Silex-based web application.
+Wisdom is a configuration manager based on [Symfony's][Symfony] [Config][Config] component.
+A service provider is included for integration into a [Silex][Silex]-based web application.

+## How do I install it?

+Wisdom is designed to be installed with [Composer][Composer].
+To add Wisdom to your composer package, you will want to merge this in with your `composer.json` file:

+    {
+        "require": {
+            "codealchemy/wisdom": "1.*"
+        }
+    }

+If you choose to not use Composer, the library also conforms to the [PSR-0][PSR0] standard.
+This means you can easily load the Wisdom classes on demand using any PSR-0 compliant class loader.

 ## How do I use it?